How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Because most people transition as adults, they very likely have an online presence that presents them with the gender they were assigned at birth.
 As a result, those who fear being blackmailed or involuntarily outed will often choose to remove their previous identity from the web.

-For instance, Bianca, a trans blogger, created an online community where she was able to help others in the same situation as her.
-However, it eventually led to an inability to secure employment and feed her child.
+Bianca, a trans blogger, created an online community where she was able to help others in the same situation as her.
+However, it led to an inability to secure employment and feed her child.
 According to her, "Then came reality.
 The world does not like trans – does not understand the cause or the effect."
-Because of this, she made the decision to remove traces of her trans identity from her online presence.
+Because of this, she removed her trans identity from her online presence to avoid further LGBTQ cyberbullying.

 Fortunately, because he was a staff member, he could block the offending users.

-However, he also noted the limits to his abilities, observing, "when I left my position as a staff member in order to focus on my grades at school, the harassment continued, and I couldn't do anything about it.
+However, he also noted the limits to his abilities, observing that "when I left my position as a staff member in order to focus on my grades at school, the harassment continued, and I couldn't do anything about it.
 When I reported it, no one did anything about it."

-If you are in a similar situation, and are afraid of the consequences of exposing your assigned gender or transition, you have the option of modifying your online persona.
+If you are in a similar situation, and are afraid of the consequences of exposing your assigned gender or transition, you have the option of modifying your online persona to protect yourself from LGBTQ cyberbullying.

 If you don't want to take these steps because you'll lose your online following or contact list, you could just update your current accounts.

 Although she did experience some hate – particularly on dating sites – by being open and finding support among her friends, she found it easier to filter out the noise.
-Furthermore, she chose the keep posted photos that presented her with the gender she was assigned at birth, and even said that it seemed to help her parents adjust to the idea of her transition.
+Furthermore, she chose to keep posting some photos that presented her with the gender she was assigned at birth, and even said that it seemed to help her parents adjust to the idea of her transition.

 The decision about how open to be online is deeply personal, and no one should be pressured to reveal more or less than they feel comfortable with.
 You should decide what’s best for you.